Democracy in a Digital Society

 Christophe Leclerq, Founder of EURACTIV media network & Chairman of Fondation EURACTIV

-Joe Lynam, Disinformation Specialist at the EU Commission, former BBC Broadcaster
+Joe Lynam, BBC Broadcaster

 Maria Grazia Mattei, Founder and President at MEET – Fondazione Cariplo